The microwave phase locking in Bloch transistor: Data availability

 \section{Data availability}

-The data generated in this study have been deposited to the Open Science Framework repository.
-They can be obtained without any restriction.
-Additional information, experimental curves and schemes are also provided in the Supplementary Information.
+The data generated in this study have been deposited in the Open Science Framework repository.
+They can be obtained without any restriction at \href{https://osf.io/a8nhp}{https://osf.io/a8nhp}.
+Additional information, experimental curves, and schemes are also provided in the Supplementary Information.